Cite-Builder.com User Guide

 However, if you do not complete a non-optional field, you will see a warning when the citation is created, and the missing value with be highlighted in the resulting citation:

-If this happens, simply complete the missing field(s) and click the required citation format button again.
+If this happens, simply complete the missing field(s) and click the Build Citation button again.

 When the citation details form is displayed, some fields will have example values shown in them.
 For example: